Feb 07, 2018

 When it comes to activating your employee value proposition, you really can’t afford to get it wrong.
 Focus on creating intentional moments to inspire your employees' first day, first year and every day thereafter.

 Why should a talented, in-demand candidate choose to work for your company?
-The answer: Your employee value proposition.
-It’s the promise your company makes, every day, about the total employee experience.
+The answer: Your employee value proposition (EVP).
+It’s the promise your company makes, every day, about the total employee engagement.
 A strong EVP acts like a magnet for top talent.
 If you think EVP is just about HR, think again.
 Done right, an EVP extends across a company’s entire business strategy.

 Simply put, you can’t afford to get this wrong.
 There’s too much at stake.
 EVP needs to be an ongoing initiative that infuses the hiring process, the first day, the first year, the entire tenure, and even after employees leave the company.